Mahmoudgalalz/Blogging/README.md

 ## linux Users Deployment
 - nodejs

-1. use `sudo apt install nodejs` or you can use the Snap Store and search for node version that I used without any issues 17.8.0v
+1. use `sudo apt install npm` or you can use the Snap Store and search for node version that I used without any issues 17.8.0v
 2. check your version `node -v && npm -v`